bioinfo-pf-curie/mpiBWA/README.md

 References:
 ---------

-This work is based on the original bwa aligner (in its maximum exact matching version) and written by Li et al.
+This work is based on the original bwa aligner written by Li et al.

 Li H. and Durbin R. (2010) Fast and accurate long-read alignment with Burrows-Wheeler transform.
 Bioinformatics, 26, 589-595.
 [PMID: 20080505]